paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_method_input.md

 * First the prior reliability estimate is derived, including the estimation of $\nu_{X_{1}}$, $\nu_{X_{2}}$ and $p(t) = E[X_{1}(t)] / E[X_{2}(t)]$.
 The simplified model equations provided in {numref}`meca_4_7` can be used for this task, using suitable input for the basic variable modelling.
 * The constant $k$ for the function $p(t) = k \cdot 1/t$ is derived from the simplified model equations provided in {numref}`meca_4_7` (time $t$ may have to be replaced by e.g. number of revolutions $rev$ for some {term}`failure mechanisms <Failure mechanism>`); the proportionality assumption for the function $p(t) should be checked in this step.
 * The standard deviation parameter $\sigma_{T}$ of the sampling distribution is calculated from $\nu_{X_{1}}$ and $\nu_{X_{2}}$, using Eq. {eq}`Equation 3.12`.
 Note that this parameter is assumed to be fixed in the analytic updating approach and will not be affected by the updating.
-* The prior (hyper-)parameters $\mu '$ and $\sigma '$ of the conjugate Normal distribution for the location parameter $\mu_{T}$ are calculated from the input for the simplified method, using Eq. {eq}`Equation 3.13` and Eq. {eq}`Equation 3.14` above.
+* The prior (hyper-)parameters $\mu '$ and $\sigma '$ of the conjugate Normal distribution for the location parameter $\mu_{T}$ are calculated from the input for the simplified method, using Eq. {eq}`Equation_3_13` and Eq. {eq}`Equation_3_14` above.
 * With this, the prior is fully defined and the {term}`Bayesian inference <Bayesian inference>` updating can be performed using the formulas for the posterior hyperparameters $\mu ''$ and $\sigma ''$ for the Lognormal sampling distribution.

 The assumptions underlying this approach are summarized as follows:

-* The limit state function for the prior reliability estimate can be brought into the generic format used in Eq. {eq}`Equation 3.8`.
+* The limit state function for the prior reliability estimate can be brought into the generic format used in Eq. {eq}`Equation_3_8`.
 * The variables $X_{1}$, $X_{2}$ and $\Theta$ follow a Lognormal distribution.
 * Only the mean values of $X_{1}$ and $X_{2}$ are a function of time .
 * The mean value parameter $p(t) = E[X_{1}(t)] / E[X_{2}(t)]$ can be modelled as $p(t) = k \cdot 1/t$.
 * The data sample for updating is uncensored, i.e. all items have been observed until failure

-As has been discussed below Eq. {eq}`Equation 3.9`, the approach may be adapted by considering $p$ instead of $t$ as the “observed” variable, allowing the use of more general functions for $p(t)$; An analytic solution is still possible in this case.
+As has been discussed below Eq. {eq}`Equation_3_9`, the approach may be adapted by considering $p$ instead of $t$ as the “observed” variable, allowing the use of more general functions for $p(t)$; An analytic solution is still possible in this case.
 More general distribution types for $X_{1}$, $X_{2}$ and/or $\Theta$ may possibly be approximated by Lognormal distributions.
 For more general applications, it is very unlikely that an analytic solution based on conjugate priors can be derived.
 Numerical methods are then required to solve the problem of updating a structural reliability estimates with observations for the random time to failure, see {numref}`methods` for details.
 The same is true if the data set is strongly censored, i.e. the items have not been observed until failure.
-It should be noted that Eq. {eq}`Equation 3.6` and Eq. {eq}`Equation 3.7` can still be used as the starting point for the formulation of the prior probabilistic model, even if the analytic solution derived above is not applicable.
+It should be noted that Eq. {eq}`Equation_3_6` and Eq. {eq}`Equation_3_7` can still be used as the starting point for the formulation of the prior probabilistic model, even if the analytic solution derived above is not applicable.